data-edu/data-science-in-education/_book/02-how-to-use.md

 If you find this book useful, please support it by:

-* Letting people about it!
-* Communicating about the book on social media e.g. via the #dataedu hashtag on Twitter
+* Communicating about the book on social media
 * Citing or linking to it
-* Starring the GitHub repository for either the book (https://github.com/data-edu/data-science-in-education) or the package (https://github.com/data-edu/dataedu)
+* Starring the GitHub repository for the book (https://github.com/data-edu/data-science-in-education)
+* Starring the GitHub repository for the {dataedu} package (https://github.com/data-edu/dataedu)
-* Reviewing it, e.g. on Amazon or Goodreads
+* Reviewing it (e.g., on Amazon or Goodreads)
-* Buying a copy
+* Buying a copy, especially
+* Letting others in education and data science know about it!

 ## Contributing to the Book